 There are numerous events that take place within a game, like who scores the first point in a basketball game.
 Sportsbooks also set wagers on these events as well.
 These bets are typically referred to as prop bets.

 Continuing on the example above, a sportsbook could post a market for how many points Memphis Grizzlies point guard Ja Morant will score in the game.
 Such a bet would work just like a wager on the point total for the entire game.

 These odds can change very rapidly as the game progresses because with each action, the likelihood of the wagers paying off changes.
 That’s why they’re called live bets.

 For example, suppose the market for Morant’s points was set at 17.5.
 With each point Morant scores, the sportsbook will shorten the odds on the bet.

 By the same token, if the game gets to halftime and Jackson is scoreless, the sportsbook may lengthen the odds.
 Many sportsbooks will offer bettors an option to cash out their bets as the game goes along.

 These bets are available on more than just player props though.
 In fact, there are live wagering odds for everything from full-game point totals to moneylines to point totals by quarter to the spread.

 Just like with any other wager, doing so includes risk.

-A good example of futures bets right now is action on who will win the 2020 World Series.
-For example, at BetRivers you can place a wager on any and all of MLB’s 30 teams to win it all next season.
+A good example of futures bets right now is action on who will win the 2022 World Series.
+For example, you can place a wager on any and all of the MLB’s 30 teams to win it all this season.

-The current favorite, the team with the smallest odds, at that sportsbook is the New York Yankees.
-The line on that bet is +350.
+DraftKings TN lists the current favorite (the team with the smallest odds) as the Los Angeles Dodgers.
+The line on that bet is +360.